tjanczuk/git-azure/README.md

 git config azure.password <password>
 ```

-(The username and password are at present used to set up RDP access; going forward they will be used for Basic Auth to a mini management portal as well as SSH access to the box; Please note RDP access to Azure VMs from MacOS does not work today due to a known issue with Azure certificates).
+The username and password are used to set up SSH and RDO access to the Windows VM as well as HTTP Basic authentication to access real time logs and other management HTTP APIs.

 Finally start the initialization process: